MichaelSchauers/Schauers_Michael_CourseProject/README.md

-Thank you for a great semeester!
+Thank you for a great semester!